The oldest millennials are 45! This tool helps plan for longevity

 MIT AgeLab researcher Katie Warren walks financial planner Matt Hudack through the survey at a John Hancock longevity conference, where the tool was introduced in April.
 John Hancock, a financial services company that provides life insurance, partnered with MIT AgeLab to develop the index and has launched an initiative to help its customers live longer, healthier lives.

-Hudack, who is in his early 60s and based in Orange County, California, clicks through questions about his neighborhood.
+Hudack, who is in his early 60s and based in Orange County, Calif., clicks through questions about his neighborhood.

 "Does my neighborhood have good sidewalks and places for walking?" he reads aloud.
 "Agree."
 He continues: "My neighborhood has many places for social gatherings and activities that I would enjoy?
 Agree."